 We could go on.
 There are several more chapters of this, but you get the picture.
 A good exercise is to continue on through the book, look at each of Solomon's observations, but draw your own conclusions based on the words of Jesus and the rest of Scripture.
 Then compare your doctrinal conclusion to Solomon's conclusion.
-A humble, faith-filled conclusion will fill you with hope and lead you towards Joy and Peace, despite the harsh realities of this world, while a prideful, defiant conclusion will fill you with fear and lead you towards misery and despair, as it did Solomon.
+A humble, faith-filled conclusion will lead you towards Joy and Peace, despite the harsh realities of this world, while a prideful, defiant conclusion will lead you towards misery and despair, as it did Solomon.